luslab/oz-bulk-rnaseq/G. Read Quantification.md

 do
 	sbatch -N 1 -c 8 --mem=24GB --wrap="stringtie -p 8 -G $GTF -e -B -o $GTF_OUT_${SAMPLE} -A $TSV_OUT_${SAMPLE} $BAM"
 done

+#   '-p 8' tells Stringtie to use eight CPUs
+#   '-G <known transcripts file>' reference annotation to use for guiding the assembly process (GTF/GFF3)
+#   '-e' only estimate the abundance of given reference transcripts (requires -G)
+#   '-B' enable output of Ballgown table files which will be created in the same directory as the output GTF (requires -G, -o recommended)
+#   '-o' output path/file name for the assembled transcripts GTF (default: stdout)
+#   '-A' output path/file name for gene abundance estimates
 ```

 # Raw Counts